ibm-cloud-docs/vpc/vsi_is_profiles.md

 * 17-48 vCPUs: Up to 10 network interfaces
 * 49 or more vCPUs: Up to 15 network interfaces

+With [flex profiles](#flex-profiles), you can add up to 2 network interfaces for a virtual server instance, depending on the vCPU count that is included in the profile.

+* 2-4 vCPUs: 1 network interface
+* 8 or more vCPUs: 2 network interfaces

 With multiple network interfaces, bandwidth is distributed evenly across the network interfaces that are attached to the virtual server instance.

 For more information, see [Managing network interfaces](/docs/vpc?topic=vpc-using-instance-vnics).